A Species In Denial

 The Human Condition is Resolved

-Written in approximately 360 as part of his great work, The Republic, Plato’s cave allegory is the clearest description I have come across of the entire situation associated with the human condition.
+Written in approximately 360 BC as part of his great work, The Republic, Plato’s cave allegory is the clearest description I have come across of the entire situation associated with the human condition.
 Using the narrative of bound prisoners confined to a life in a cave, Plato provides an insightful description of humans’ life in denial of the human condition, and of the difficulties and the intellectual processes involved in solving and liberating ourselves from that life.
 A short interpretation of the allegory was included in the Introduction, but a more detailed analysis will help confirm and explain what exactly the human condition is.

 Often the earliest work undertaken in a field of study is the most honest and therefore the most penetrating.
 Over time, the human mind perceives confronting implications in the work that it did not see initially, and duly puts in place protective denials.
-The result is that while the studies are made safe from condemning implications, they tend to become sophisticated in their evasiveness; intellectualised, sanitised—less honest and less penetrating.
+The result is that while the studies are made safe from condemning implications, they tend to become sophisticated in their evasiveness; intellectualised, sanitisedless honest and less penetrating.
 As will be described later, humanity has recently arrived at the point where many who go to university, our ‘centres of learning’, are taught deconstructionist, ‘postmodern theory [which elevates]…lying to the status of an art and neutralise[s] untruth’ (Jeremy Campbell, The Liar’s Tale: A History of Falsehood, 2001).
 Page 84 of

-Print Edition This essay will explain that alienation has grown exponentially with humanity progressing from a situation of no knowledge but total honesty some 2 million years ago, to a situation now of immense knowledge but no honesty.
+This essay will explain that alienation has grown exponentially with humanity progressing from a situation of no knowledge but total honesty some 2 million years ago, to a situation now of immense knowledge but no honesty.
 Plato’s cave allegory is a marvellous example of the greater honesty of earlier work.
 In it, he let all the truth about the human condition ‘out of the bag’, as it were, truth that humans have been trying to put back in the ‘bag’ ever since, starting with Aristotle, who began reductionist, mechanistic science’s narrow emphasis on objectivity and exclusion of subjectivity (this emphasis will be explained in full later).
 Now that the human condition is explained, the truth that Plato so clearly revealed can further verify the explanation.

 The renowned 20th century philosopher Alfred North Whitehead once described the history of philosophy as merely ‘a series of footnotes to Plato’.
-The issue of the human condition is the core issue in human life, the subject that philosophy—which is ‘the study of the truths underlying all reality’ (Macquarie Dict.
-3rd edn, 1998)—has tried most to grapple with.
+The issue of the human condition is the core issue in human life, the subject that philosophywhich is ‘the study of the truths underlying all reality’ (Macquarie Dict.
+3rd edn, 1998)has tried most to grapple with.
 Given the difficulties humans have had even alluding to the issue of the human condition, such a clear description of the whole situation associated with it was a remarkable achievement on Plato’s part.
-The time of the early Athenian city state—2,300 years ago—was certainly a golden age in human history, a brief period of extraordinary clarity, when Plato and his courageous teacher and mentor, Socrates, together with a few other exceptional individuals, contributed almost all the alignment humanity needed for its journey from ignorance to eventual enlightenment of the human condition.
+The time of the early Athenian city state2,300 years agowas certainly a golden age in human history, a brief period of extraordinary clarity, when Plato and his courageous teacher and mentor, Socrates, together with a few other exceptional individuals, contributed almost all the alignment humanity needed for its journey from ignorance to eventual enlightenment of the human condition.

 Plato wrote The Republic as a series of dialogues.
 In the case of the cave allegory, while it is ostensibly an imaginary conversation between Socrates and Glaucon, Plato’s brother, it is believed that it substantially reflects Plato’s own thinking as inspired by Socrates.
 The allegory begins with Socrates making a direct reference to the human condition: ‘I want you to go on to picture the enlightenment or ignorance of our human conditions somewhat as follows.
 Imagine an underground chamber, like a cave with an entrance open to the daylight and running a long way underground.
 In this chamber are men who have been prisoners there’ (Plato The Republic, tr.
 H.D.P.
 Lee, 1955, p.278 of 405).
 Interpretations of the original Greek differ, with a number of other translations stating ‘our nature’ rather than ‘our human conditions’, however there is no doubt that the material that follows is specifically about the human Page 85 of

-Print Edition condition, in what must be one of the earliest, if not the earliest, mention of the concept.
+condition, in what must be one of the earliest, if not the earliest, mention of the concept.

 This analysis of the cave allegory relies largely upon H.D.P.
 Lee’s 1955 translation of The Republic, and unless otherwise stated all quotes will be from this translation.
 However the following summary, taken from the 1996 Encarta Encyclopedia entry on Plato which was referred to extensively in the Introduction, provides a useful summary of the cave allegory and will also be referred to in this essay.
 It states: ‘The myth of the cave describes individuals chained deep within the recesses of a cave.
 Bound so that vision is restricted, they cannot see one another.
 The only thing visible is the wall of the cave upon which appear shadows cast by models or statues of animals and objects that are passed before a brightly burning fire.
 Breaking free, one of the individuals escapes from the cave into the light of day.
 With the aid of the sun, that person sees for the first time the real world and returns to the cave with the message that the only things they have seen heretofore are shadows and appearances and that the real world awaits them if they are willing to struggle free of their bonds.
 The shadowy environment of the cave symbolizes for Plato the physical world of appearances.
 Escape into the sun-filled setting outside the cave symbolizes the transition to the real world, the world of full and perfect being, the world of Forms, which is the proper object of knowledge.’